 2) set-response: acknowledges the reception of the Status group to the SMF/CUC.

+Details on the TL-Container information are provided in table [K.3.X], Annex K.

-The SMF may request the UPF to report the support for AN-TL or CN-TL by including a TL-Container with a get-request to the AN-TL or CN-TN, respectively.
+The SMF may request the UPF to report AN-TL or CN-TL information by including a TL-Container with a get-request to the AN-TL or CN-TN, respectively.
 The get-request is sent to AN-TL in the N2 SM information and to CN-TL in the N4 Session Establishment or Modification request as described in clause 4.3.2.2 of TS 23.502 [3].

 If the NG-RAN/UPF supports AN-TL/CN-TL, the NG-RAN/AN-TL or UPF/CN-TL responds with a TL-Container including the elements defined for the get-response.
 The elements are associated with the corresponding N3 Tunnel Info (Local F-TEID) in the NG-RAN or UPF.